-Developing Robust Conceptual Models in Climate Change and Health Research
+Developing Robust Conceptual Models in Research on Extreme Weather and Health

-Introducing the theoretical foundations for effective research on climate change and health
+Introducing the theoretical foundations for effective research on weather extremes and health

 Methodology